 Olivia changed too.

-She began coming downstairs in the mornings before noon.
-She started making soup herself rather than asking staff.
-One evening William found her sitting at the kitchen table while Lucas carefully buttered toast, and the sound she made when he said something funny—small, startled laughter—was so unfamiliar that it stopped him in the doorway.
+One evening William found her sitting at the kitchen table while Lucas buttered toast with grave concentration, and the laugh that escaped her at something he said was so small and so startled that it stopped William in the doorway.

 As for William, he learned humiliation of a different kind.

-At the hearing months later, Charlotte testified that her brother was acting from guilt, not wisdom.
+At the hearing months later, Charlotte testified that her brother was acting from guilt rather than judgment.

 She was not entirely wrong.